What Is a Credit Check?

 If it’s a hard inquiry like we’ve just discussed, no. In other words, if you’re trying to apply for a loan or job, buy a new car, or rent an apartment, the company you want to do business with is required to get your permission before checking your credit.

-There’s another type of credit check called a soft inquiry, however, and these inquiries are often allowed without your permission.
+There’s another type of credit check that is called a soft inquiry, however, and these inquiries are often allowed without your permission.
 For instance, if a business wants to give you a pre-approved credit card offer, (you know all that junk mail you get trying to entice you with promotional rates?) it may be able to do a soft inquiry without your knowledge.
 Or, your current lenders may perform soft inquiries to make sure you’re still eligible for the credit limits and interest rates they've given you.

 But don’t worry: soft inquiries won’t ding your credit scores, as hard inquiries can.
 In fact, in most cases, they can usually only be seen by you.